“In a private room he showed me the first specimens of gold...immediately I made the proof and found that it was gold.”

 Copper, silver, and iron were all found here in mines with names like the Bonhomme, the Cracker Jack, the Tabasco, and the Champion.

-The mystery of Argentum and Burrows Park may well never be solved.
+The intriguing mystery of the camps of the Burrows Park Mining District may never be solved.